MapsPeople/docs/src/map/areas.md

 title: Areas
 eleventyNavigation:
   title: Areas
-  key: various-areas
+  key: map-areas
-  parent: various
+  parent: map
-  order: 2
+  order: 1000
 ---

 Areas are a type of Location, the same way a POI and a Room is.
 A POI is a *single-point Location*, while a Room is a *multi-point Location* (i.e. a "polygon").
 Think of an Area as a *multi-point POI*, as it does not affect the routing (same as POIs), but there is a polygon (like Rooms).